One unit of credit equals four semester hours. Prerequisite for all courses at the 200-level or higher: admission to program.

 An intermediate seminar for developing the knowledge and skills needed for creating inclusive and safe classroom environments that support all learners.
 The seminar requires field participation in diverse school settings.
 Teacher candidates demonstrate professional growth by developing a philosophy of teaching and presenting their reflective e-portfolios, which link coursework with professional standards and field experiences.
 Successful completion of this seminar is required as part of the evaluation process for continuation in the teacher education program.
 Prerequisite: SEC 200.

 SEC 310 Methods and Best Practices in Middle and Secondary Education

 A study of adolescent development and learning theories, content area literacy practices, curriculum integration, and evidence-based methods of short- and long-term planning, instruction, formative and summative assessment and classroom management.
 Participatory field experiences including teaching in middle schools and high schools are required.
-Prerequisite: SEC 200, SEC 223, SEC 311; may be taken concurrently with SEC 300.
+Prerequisites: SEC 200, SEC 223, SEC 311.
+May be taken concurrently with SEC 300.

 SEC 311 Educational Psychology